initgrep-com/initgrep.blog/_postCollection/javascript/react/how-to-use-built-in-react-hooks-with-examples.markdown

 }
 ```

 These are the various built-in React hooks with examples showcasing their usage in different scenarios.
-By mastering the art of leveraging React hooks, you can efficiently manage state and handle side effects in your React applications.